Benchmarking in the Data Center: Expanding to the Cloud

 Navigating the cloud can sometimes be confusing for benchmarkers or performance tuning specialists.
 But when you work in new environments, you can make like much simpler if you understand your tools, their limits, and some of their hidden capabilities.
 In this talk, we'll discuss AWS ParallelCluster, its structure, limits, and the hidden toolbox that will help you get your environments running smoothly and quickly.

-Brendan Bouffle - AWS HPC Engineering
+Brendan Bouffler - AWS HPC Engineering

 Bio